bgonzalezbustamante/chilean-ministers/README.md

 ### Codebook

 The file `Chilean_cabinets_1990_2014.csv` in `data/tidy` subfolder is the data set on Chilean ministers between 1990 and 2014.
 This set contains 232 observations.
+The codebook is also available in [`PDF`](docs/codebook_ministers.pdf).

 - `id`.
 Unique ID for each minister-portfolio observation.